I Did My Own Wedding Makeup. It Was The (Second) Best Decision I Made

 AdvertisementADVERTISEMENT

-Some core products key to my look were the Rare Beauty Always An Optimist Pore Diffusing Primer, £15, that I tested earlier this year alongside Make Up For Ever HD Skin Foundation, £37.
+Some core products key to my look were the Rare Beauty Always An Optimist Pore Diffusing Primer alongside Lawless’ Forget The Filler Foundation mixed with my go-to Make Up For Ever HD Skin Foundation.

-I crafted a soft, warm shadow look by starting with a base of e.l.f.'s Liquid Metallic Eyeshadow in Moon, £6 (a game-day swap from what I had in my OG breakdown), Chantecaille’s Jasmine Eyeshadow Duet, £57, currently on sale for £28.50, and my favourite travel eyeshadow palette, Natasha Denona’s Mini Glam Palette, £24.
-The Stila Stay All Day Liquid Eyeliner, £21, has always been my must-have for my signature feline flick and I wouldn’t have trusted anything else for my big day.
+I crafted a soft, warm shadow look by starting with a base of e.l.f.'s Liquid Metallic Eyeshadow in Moon (a game-day swap from what I had in my OG breakdown), Chantecaille’s Jasmine Eyeshadow Duet, and my favourite travel eyeshadow palette, Natasha Denona’s Mini Glam Eyeshadow Palette.
+A dual-ended Stila waterproof liquid eyeliner has always been my must-have for my signature feline flick, and I wouldn’t have trusted anything else for my big day.
 A full strip of falsies (even trimmed down to size) tends to weigh down my eyes, but I love individuals or clusters; I added two Ardell trios to the outer corners of my eyes for an extra winged, lifted effect.

 AdvertisementADVERTISEMENT

-Patrick Ta’s Major Headlines in She's Seductive, £34, transformed me into a blushing bride, and Nars’ Explicit Lipstick in Body Heat, £34, (which I discovered after interviewing Ciara, the face of the campaign) paired with Lisa Eldridge Sculpt and Shade Lip Pencil in 2W, £20, was my bridal lip combo, topped with the 2.0 version of middle school favourite gloss, Stila Plumping Lip Glaze in Kitten, £20.
+Patrick Ta’s Major Headlines in She's Seductive transformed me into a blushing bride, and Nars’ Explicit Lipstick in Body Heat paired with Lisa Eldridge Sculpt and Shade Lip Pencil in 2W was my bridal lip combo, topped with the 2.0 version of my school favourite gloss, Stila Plumping Lip Glaze in Kitten.
 (Yes, this was for both sentimental and performance reasons.)

-Lastly, I set my face with a dusting of Tower 28’s GetSet Blur + Set Pressed Setting Powder in Balboa Banana, £28, and locked everything in with Morphe’s Continuous Setting Mist, £18.

-Looking back on it now, doing my own makeup was easily one of the best moments of my wedding day.
-I fell in love with beauty watching my mum do her makeup day after day, and having her by my side on one of the biggest moments of my life was incredibly special.
-I feared that I’d get nervous or stressed — if there was one occasion where I’d falter with liquid eyeliner, it would be my wedding — but that couldn’t have been further from reality.
-All the practice paid off and I felt muscle memory kick in as I blended my shadow and carefully set my complexion.

 AdvertisementADVERTISEMENT

-I knew I could execute my look in an hour but I left myself nearly two to avoid feeling rushed.
-“One of my biggest tips: don’t stress during application and enjoy the process,” says Siard, who also did her own bridal makeup.
-“I still cherish the memory of sitting in the venue with a small vanity, calmly applying each step.
-It was such a beautiful, grounding moment."

-As a beauty editor, I did have an advantage with access to professional expertise, in addition to gratis products.
-Nonetheless, I hope this inspires and empowers fellow beauty-loving brides considering doing their own wedding makeup to trust themselves and go for it.

 Now that I’m on the other side, I truly feel like doing your bridal makeup is not only possible, but can be extremely fun and rewarding.
-(It was also a rare moment of quiet serenity in a busy weekend of socialising.)
-Every time someone complimented my glam, I was so excited to share that I did it myself — and I may or may not already be accumulating ideas for a vow renewal…
+(Not to mention, it was also a rare moment of quiet serenity in a busy weekend of socialising.)
+Every time someone complimented my glam, I was so excited to share that I did it myself.
+And I may or may not already be accumulating ideas for a vow renewal…

 AdvertisementADVERTISEMENT